huangli712/ACFlow/docs/src/examples/sigma.md

 setup_param(B, S)
 ```

 It is quite easy to start the analytical continuation calculation.
-Just call the \texttt{solve()} function and pass the grid, input data, and error bar data to it.
+Just call the `solve()` function and pass the grid, input data, and error bar data to it.
 The return values of this function call are real frequency mesh, spectral density, and reconstructed Matsubara self-energy function.

 ```julia
 # Call the solver
 mesh, Aout, Sout = solve(grid, Sinp, Serr)
 ```

 Finally, the real frequency self-energy function must be supplemented with the Hartree term.
-Then the final results are written into \texttt{sigma.data}.
+Then the final results are written into `sigma.data`.

 ```julia
 # Calculate final self-energy function on real axis